How Christmas is Celebrated Around the World 2025

 It started with the KFC fast food chain’s marketing campaign in 1974.
 Inspired by a Christmas turkey dinner, the company introduced a “barrel party” to celebrate the holiday.

-And if you are traveling to any of these countries to spend a different Christmas eve or even sending money abroad during the Holiday, Western Union Canada can be your partner!
+If you are traveling to another country this holiday season to experience a new culture this Christmas, or plan to send money abroad during the holiday, Western Union can be your partner!
 Use our app to transfer internationally to more than 200 countries and territories.